 - Eye exercises help improve your child's eye movement and focus.
-Ask the healthcare provider about the best eye exercises for him.
+Ask the healthcare provider about the best eye exercises for him or her.

 - Eyeglasses can help your child's eyes work together.

 - Surgery may be done to change the length or position of your child's eye muscles.
-This will help to straighten his eyes.
+This will help to straighten his or her eyes.

-Follow up with your child's ophthalmologist as directed:
+Follow up with your child's eye doctor as directed: